 Popular activities include:

-If you’ve already been-there-done-that in Venice, visit another island in the Venetian Lagoon.
-You can take a vaporetto and explore an island on your own, or book a tour like this one and see a few islands in a few hours.
+If you’ve already been-there-done-that in Venice, it’s fun to try to get lost in Venice, or venture further afield by visiting another island in the Venetian Lagoon.
+You can take a vaporetto and explore on your own, or book a tour like this one and see a few islands in a few hours.

 3. Ravenna, Italy